NYC increases ferry fare, but offers discounted rides for low-income New Yorkers

 Image courtesy of NYC Ferry

 New York City’s ferry system will soon be cheaper to ride for some New Yorkers, but more expensive for less frequent riders.
 Mayor Eric Adams on Thursday revealed phase one of the city’s new “NYC Ferry Forward” plan—a new fare system aimed at making the ferry more equitable and reducing the system’s huge public subsidy.
-Beginning on September 1, low-income New Yorkers, seniors, and people with disabilities can purchase a single ferry ride for $1.35.
+Beginning in September, low-income New Yorkers, seniors, and people with disabilities can purchase a single ferry ride for $1.35.
 The price of a single trip will increase from $2.75 to $4.

 Modeled after the city’s Fair Fares program for subways and buses, the plan includes a new fare structure, free trip vouchers, and outreach to New York City Housing Authority (NYCHA) residents.
 The city will send mailers to approximately 60 NYCHA developments that are in close proximity to ferry landings before the new system’s launch.